yzy1996/Awesome-Learn-3D-From-2D/Single-Image-Reconstruction/README.md

 # <p align=center>`Single View Reconstruction`</p>

-Single-view 3D Object Reconstruction is to recover 3D information, such as shape and texture, of the object from a single image.
+**Single-view 3D Object Reconstruction is to recover 3D information, such as shape and texture, of the object from a single image.**

 Impact: 3D scene analysis, robot navigation, and virtual/augmented reality

+？这个话题 reconstruction 跟 synthesis 有很多区别吗？